TWUOnline/ldrs591/_pages/unit-1-learning-activities.md

 Systematic inquiry (as represented by research) is one tool that leaders can use to inform best practices and their decision making process.
 Systematic inquiry is hardly new – in first century writings we see in the Bible evidence of systematic, logical, and empirical inquiry.
 Consider the following passage from Luke, a physician trained in empirical methods of his day:
 <blockquote>Many have undertaken to draw up an account of the things that have been fulfilled among us, just as they were handed down to us by those who from the first were eyewitnesses and servants of the word.
 With this in mind, since I myself have carefully investigated everything from the beginning, I too decided to write an orderly account for you, most excellent Theophilus, so that you may know the certainty of the things you have been taught.
 (Luke 1:1-4, NIV)</blockquote>
 How does the research process differ from managerial activities such as decision-making and problem solving?
 Research shares with decision-making and problem-solving the systematic and disciplined procedure of identifying an issue/problem, deciding on an approach, formulating a plan, collecting and analyzing data, drawing conclusions and implementing decisions based on this rigorous process.
 What distinguishes research from generic or everyday problem solving is its commitment to advance or generate knowledge that typically will be communicated to the larger academic or scientific community.
 The past two decades have produced remarkable growth in the area of foundations of research and research methodologies within natural, applied, and social sciences and humanities.
+<h3>Learning Activity 1.3 - Forum Post</h3>
+In the Unit 1 Discussion Forum, describe  at least one example of a decision you have made as a leader and explain how you made that decision.
+Make sure to include the type of information you used to base your decision (e.g., values, research, policy, past experience, expert opinion).
+Your post should be between 250-300 words.
+You are also required to read and reply to other learners in the discussion forum.
+Your replies should offer new substantiated ideas or thoughtful questions.
 <h3>Boyer's Model of Scholarship</h3>
 Scholarship once was defined narrowly in terms of empirical or scientific research.
 More recently the academic community has moved toward a broader conceptualization of scholarship more in keeping with knowledge acquisition and application through a variety of avenues.
 Boyer’s Scholarship of <strong>Discovery</strong> is the type of scholarship associated with traditional scholarly research.
 According to Leedy &amp; Ormrod (2010), “research is a systematic process of collecting, analyzing and interpreting information (data) in order to increase our understanding of a phenomenon about which we are interested or concerned” (p.
 2).
 Boyer’s Scholarship of Discovery is often referred to as primary research.
 Primary research is narrowly focused, and contributes to the body of knowledge by helping us to understand in detail one isolated part of reality.
 Through this process it is hoped that this understanding can be generalized to some degree to a broader part of reality.